AussieSeaweed/gameservice/docs/source/examples.rst

    player.can_throw()
    # True if the player can throw the specified hand.
    player.can_throw(RockPaperScissorsHand.SCISSORS)

-   # The winner of the game (either None or one of the players).
-   game.winner
-   # The hand of the player.
-   player.hand

 Rock paper scissors hands are represented by an enum class named :class:`gameframe.games.rockpaperscissors.RockPaperScissorsHand`.
 It has the following enum members: